richardfoltyn/TECH6-H26/README.md

 |      | Thu, Oct 22 | `W` | Regression models | [Notebook](workshops/workshop2/workshop2.ipynb), [PDF](workshops/workshop2/workshop2.pdf) | TBA |
 |  44  | Tue, Oct 27 | `L` | Classification models | [Notebook](lectures/lecture3/lecture3.ipynb), [PDF](lectures/lecture3/lecture3.pdf) | — |
 |      | Thu, Oct 29 | `W` | Classification models | [Notebook](workshops/workshop3/workshop3.ipynb), [PDF](workshops/workshop3/workshop3.pdf) | TBA |

+**Note:** We might also use **week 45** so we have more time to cover the material.
+The final schedule will be announced at the beginning of part 2.

 ## Cloning & forking the repository